OutlierVentures/Sovrin-Springboard/prover_issuer.md

 This is a follow-on guide from `easy_get_started.md`.

-Your prover and issuer actors should be onboarded and a secure channel should be set up between them - send a connection request from your issuer to prover.
+Your prover and issuer actors should be onboarded and a secure channel should be set up between them - send a connection request from your issuer to your prover.

 Imports:
 ```python